We all know walking is the best exercise for our dogs. But what can you do when the temperatures drop and the wind howls?

 Monitor weather conditions and check the temperature before heading out.

 You may need to consider putting your dog in a sweater or coat to help her stay warm.
-Small dogs, senior dogs, or dogs without a double coat are more susceptible to cold and may struggle to maintain a safe body temperature.
+Certain dog breeds, small dogs, senior dogs, or dogs without a double coat are more susceptible to cold and may struggle to maintain a safe body temperature.

-Clothes might look awkward on pets, but they are helpful, especially in extremely cold conditions.
+Clothes might look awkward on pets, but they are helpful, especially in frigid conditions.

 Some pets have fur that helps to withstand the cold weather, and others don’t.

-Coats or sweaters protect your dog from the cold air and also can keep your dog from getting wet in snow or rain.
+Coats, dog jackets, or sweaters protect your dog from the cold air and can also keep it from getting wet in snow or rain.

 The clothes keep your dog warm in freezing temperatures and protect against frostbite and hypothermia.